Conductance-based dendrites perform Bayes-optimal cue integration: Results

-Here, $\bargs$ represents the total somatic conductance, and $\barEs$ the pooled somatic opinion, which is given by the convex combination of the somatic and dendritic opinions, weighted by their respective reliabilities and dendro-somatic coupling factors (see Methods, "Bayesian theory of somatic potential dynamics" and Fig.~\ref{fig:results-math-to-neurons}).
-The exploration parameter $\lambdae$ relates conductances to membrane potential fluctuations.
+Here, $\bargs$ represents the total somatic conductance, and $\barEs$ the total somatic reversal potential, which is given by the convex combination of the somatic and dendritic effective reversal potentials, weighted by their respective membrane conductances and dendro-somatic coupling factors (Fig.~\ref{fig:results-math-to-neurons}).
+The "exploration parameter" $\lambdae$ relates conductances to membrane potential fluctuations.
 In general, this parameter depends on neuronal properties, for example, on the amplitude of background inputs and the spatial structure of the cell.
+It can be determined experimentally by an appropriate measurement of membrane potentials from which both fluctuation amplitudes and decay time constants $\tau = C/\bargs$ can be estimated.